 It will always be loaded last, giving you the chance to override bindings that are defined by Inkdrop's core keymaps or third-party packages.

-You can see all the keybindings that are currently configured in your installation of Inkdrop in Keybindings section on Preferences window:
+Available commands can be found here.
+You can also see all the keybindings that are currently configured in your installation of Inkdrop in Keybindings section on Preferences window:

 By clicking your keymap file on the top of this section, you can open up the file.